-To book an appointment with Jon, contact the Office of the Registrar: firstname.lastname@example.org.
+To book an appointment, contact the Office of the Registrar: firstname.lastname@example.org.

-JB: In working with me, you can explore questions such as: What can I do with my degree?
+You can explore questions such as: What can I do with my degree?
 How can I get into the best grad schools?
 What makes a compelling résumé?
 What skills do I have and how are they useful?
 How can I get experience without experience?
-My goal is to help you productively and confidently engage with questions like this, understanding that you may not be able to arrive a certain answers, and that the processes of academic and career decision-making rely on curiosity in the face of uncertainty.
+One goal is to help you productively and confidently engage with questions like this, understanding that you may not be able to arrive at certain answers, and that the processes of academic and career decision-making rely on curiosity in the face of uncertainty.

-JB: Absolutely.
+Absolutely.
 Part of the career education process involves students forming career connections with the material they are exposed to in the classroom.
-If members of Trinity’s academic community would like to explore career learning strategies suitable to their courses, discipline or learning community, Trinity’s Academic Advisor, Career Exploration & Education and Career Educators at U of T Career Exploration & Education are great connections to make.
+If members of Trinity’s academic community would like to explore career learning strategies suitable to their courses, discipline, or learning community, Trinity’s Academic Advisor, Career Exploration & Education and Career Educators at U of T Career Exploration & Education are great connections to make.

-JB: Even though I’m technically an “Advisor” I try not to give advice.
-That being said, here’s something I cannot stress enough when it comes to decision-making: there’s no such thing as a good or bad, right or wrong, better or worse decision.
-When you’re approaching course and program selection, job search and career exploration, abdicate the responsibility to be certain or to know for sure what you want, and instead look for insight and information that will increase your confidence that you’ll be happy and comfortable with whatever decisions you make.
+Even though everyone in the Office of the Registrar is an “Advisor”, we try to offer options and discussion, rather than direct advice.
+Sometimes there’s no such thing as a good or bad, right or wrong, better or worse decision.
+When you approach course and program selection, job search and career exploration, you don’t always have to be 100% certain or know for sure what you want.
+It’s fine to look for insight and information that will increase your confidence, which will help you be happier and comfortable with whatever decisions you make.
 Hindsight is 20/20, and foresight is impossible, but this doesn’t mean the career planning process has to be uncomfortable.